Rxchmondd/rxchmond/README.md

 ### Awards
-Recognized as one of the few national champions of the BDPA high school coding competition Chosen as one of few to give a short speech to the ITF board in honor of the gifting of a refurbished computer lab to the Montessori society of Ashton
+Recognized as one of the few national champions of the BDPA high school coding competition

+Member of the National Tech Honor Society at my high school

+Chosen as one of few to give a short speech to the ITF board in honor of the gifting of a refurbished computer lab to the Montessori society of Ashton